jhconning/Econ-Teach/notebooks/how/how_top.md

 I've [setup a github action](https://jupyterbook.org/publish/gh-pages.html#automatically-host-your-book-with-github-actions) so that any new push of new content to the Github repository at [github.com/jhconning/Econ-Teach](https://github.com/jhconning/Econ-Teach) will trigger the creation of a virtual cloud machine that will then produce the jupyterbook site using the build process just described such that the rendered site then displays at [jhconning.github.io/Econ-Teach](https://jhconning.github.io/Econ-Teach).
 It's a neat process and it's fun to see github actions do all this work for you.
 There may be a few minutes delay between a new build and the changes appearing on the site.[^1]

+## Workflow

+I typically develop jupyter notebook and markdown file content using [jupyterlab](https://jupyter.org/) and [Visual Studio Code](https://code.visualstudio.com/) to edit content and move files around, but I sometimes use a markdown editor such as [Typora](https://typora.io/) particularly if I'm going to type a lot of math.
+You can have these different tools open at the same time, editing the same files.
+VS code allows you to preview how both markdown files and jupyter notebooks will render, plus you can open up a terminal window to run local jupyterbook builds to see how they look in the browser.

+When I'm satisified that new content is ready to be shared I will then push the changes to the github repository (either via the command line, or using either VS code or the github desktop app).
+I only push the 'source' files (markdown, jupyter notebooks, and relevant other files) not the locally rendered HTML because, as mentioned, a github action will build the site on a virtual machine (everything needed to make it run is in the [book.yml](https://github.com/jhconning/Econ-Teach/blob/master/.github/workflows/book.yml) configuration file).

 [^1]: If setting up your own page, make sure you've enabled Github pages in the settings.
 Also make sure that your version of the [book.yml](https://github.com/jhconning/Econ-Teach/blob/master/.github/workflows/book.yml) file points to the right branch (e.g. 'main' or 'master').